Ruthie Premack, Office Manager

 Mrs. Premack was a volunteer teacher for the wonderful program “Junior Achievement”.
 Although no longer teaching, her favorite classes to teach to middle-schoolers were “Personal Economics” and “Enterprise In Action”.

-Fun Certification: Certified as a Laughter Yoga Leader by the Madan Kataria Laughter Yoga Institute in India (her certification was awarded at a program in California).
-She led free Laughter Yoga sessions in San Antonio for 2 years (2012 -2014) and leads paid sessions by conventions and private businesses as fits her schedule.
+Fun Fact: Ruthie is Certified as a Laughter Yoga Leader by the Madan Kataria Laughter Yoga Institute in India (her certification was awarded at a program in California).
+She led free Laughter Yoga sessions in San Antonio for 2 years (2012 -2014).
 The Express-News ran an article in November 2012 about the program.